Optum/dce/README.md

 ## Getting Started & Documentation

-Deploy your own Disposable Cloud Environment by following the [how-to guide](./docs/howto.md), available on our documentation website:
+Deploy your own Disposable Cloud Environment by following the [how-to guide](./docs/howto.md), also available on our documentation website:

 [dce.readthedocs.io](https://dce.readthedocs.io)